pokeclicker/pokeclicker-wiki/data/Quest Points/overview_description.md

 |[[File:Poipole.png\|25px]] | 1 |  [[File:pokemon/803.png\|30px]] Poipole | 90,000 [[File:questPoint.svg\|25px]]

 #### Galar
 Without using the Underground to mine stones and using typed eggs, 114,000 [[File:questPoint.svg\|25px]] are needed.
-Using Mystery Eggs, Mining for stones, and Rare Hold Items 105,300 [[File:questPoint.svg\|25px]] are needed.
+Using Mystery Eggs, Mining for stones, and Rare Hold Items and Berries 110,000 [[File:questPoint.svg\|25px]] are needed.

 ##### Evolution Items
 Item Name | Number Required | Necessary to Obtain | Cost